ClickHouse/pg_clickhouse/README.md

 #### Compile and Install

-To build and install the ClickHouse dynamic library and `clickhouse_fdw`, run:
+To build and install the ClickHouse library and `clickhouse_fdw`, run:

 ```sh
 make
 sudo make install
 ```

+By default `make` dynamically links the `clickhouse-cpp` library (except on macOS, where a dynamic `clickhouse-cpp` library is not yet supported).
 To statically compile the ClickHouse library into `clickhouse_fdw`, pass `CH_BUILD=static`:

 ```sh